TL;DR

 5. Mobile-friendly design

-- A full-screen modal approach if necessary
+- A fullscreen modal approach when necessary

 - No scroll traps (users should be able to close the modal without frustration)